The best hotels in Tamarindo

 If your budget allows it, consider splitting a Guanacaste trip with 2-3 nights at Andaz and 2-3 nights at a surf-focused property in Tamarindo.
 The Andaz has better beach for swimming; Tamarindo has better surf, nightlife, and restaurant options.

-Tamarindo's best neighborhoods
+Tamarindo's best hotel regions

 Tamarindo is Costa Rica's most accessible surf and beach town.
 The main beach runs 2 kilometers with hotels on both the beachfront road and the parallel main street behind it.
 Langosta beach to the south is quieter and more upscale.
 Playa Avellanas and Hacienda Pinilla are 15-20 minutes south for world-class surf and private beach access.
 Peninsula Papagayo is an hour north for the most luxury properties in Guanacaste.